Sd11lk/Smart-Toc/README.md

 \= Can I change the TOC title? =
 <br>Yes, you can customize the title of the TOC from the settings page.

-\== Screenshots ==

-1. Example of the Smart TOC in action on a post
-2. Plugin settings page
-3. Editor meta box for per-post control
-4. TinyMCE button for shortcode insertion
-5. TOC with hierarchical display
-6. TOC on mobile devices

 \== Changelog ==

 \= 2.0.0 =